Dr. Sears Guide to Treating Burns

 - Submerging is best when treating burns, but if you cannot, run it under cold water or apply cold water-soaked washcloths repeatedly.

 - Do not put any butter, grease, or powder on the burn.

 - Pain relief.
 Give your child a dose of ibuprofen (Motrin or Advil).
-Click on it for dosing.
 This will both help the pain and decrease the inflammation.

 - Calm yourself and your child.

 - Assess the burn.
-There are several degrees of burn.
+There are three degrees of burn.

 - First degree burns.
 This is simply redness, with no blistering.
 This type of burn never leaves a scar if properly treated.

-- Second degree burns.
+- Second-degree burns.
 This is redness with blistering of the skin and is usually the most painful type of burn.
-With proper treatment, this type of burn almost never leaves a scar.
+With proper treatment, this type of burn rarely leaves a scar.
 NEVER pop the blisters.

 Not all burns require immediate medical evaluation, and some do not need to be seen by a doctor at all.
 Here is a guide to help you decide the next appropriate step.